 Key point 6-03.06.
 A church ordinarily should retain custody and control over its accounting records.
 Ownership and control generally should not be seded to the church treasurer, bookkeeper, administrator, or other officer, employee, or volunteer.

 Who owns a church's accounting records, and who has the right to maintain possession of them?
 Consider the following points:

 1. The nonprofit corporation laws under which most churches are incorporated require that corporations maintain various kinds of records, including financial books of account.
 To illustrate, the Model Nonprofit Corporation Act, which has been adopted by most states, provides that "a corporation shall maintain appropriate accounting records."
-While this language does not directly address ownership, how can a church maintain appropriate accounting records if they are possessed and "owned" by the treasurer?
-As a result, it should be assumed that the church is the owner of its financial records, and not a volunteer treasurer who takes them home.
-The takeaway point is that location, or even possession, does not determine ownership.
+While this language does not directly address ownership, the fact is that how can a church maintain appropriate accounting records if they are possessed and "owned" ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.